commontoolsinc/synopsys/Readme.md

 # Synopsys

+> ## ⚠️ Suspended
+>
+> Development is suspended, any use of this code is at your own risk.
+If you're intereseted in this you may want to chechout [datalogia](https://github.com/gozala/datalogia).

 Synopsys is proof of concept datastore service.
 It stores facts in terms of entity attribute value triples and allows clients to subscribe to _(datomic inspired)_ queries pushing updates to them when new transactions affect results.

 ![image](./cover.png)